ShaunCurtis/Blazr.Sitebuilder/Blazr.Sitebuilder.Builder/Source/Stories/A-Blazor-Database-Primer/Chapter-3.md

-# Chapter 3 - The Business and Application Code

 Before writing **Core Domain** code, it's important to understand one overriding principle - Core code has no dependancies on the other project domains.
 If you need a dependancy:
 1. Your code doesn't belong in the core.